 Staying healthy while abroad enables you to make the most of your time there.
 Berkeley Study Abroad strongly encourages all students to speak with their primary care physician and mental health care providers about traveling to determine what you need to assure your physical and mental well-being while abroad.

-Program and country information may not be immediately posted online by Berkeley Study Abroad.
+Program and country information may not be provided by Berkeley Study Abroad.
 It is important that you actively research and ask appropriate questions to get the answers that you need.
 Essential information can be obtained from the following sources: